krenalis/krenalis/apis/mappings/Conversions.md

 | Object   |         |     |      |       |       |       |      |       |        |        |        |       |         |         |          |      |      |      |      | ✓    |      |      |          | ✓      |        |
 | Map(T)   |         |     |      |       |       |       |      |       |        |        |        |       |         |         |          |      |      |      |      | ✓    |      |      |          |        | ✓      |

+Note: keep this table in sync with the matrix within the package `mappings`, which holds information about valid conversions.

 # From nil

 If the destination property is nullable, `nil` is converted to `nil`; otherwise: